-7. Related Work
+6. Related Work

 Tree transducers.
-Tree transducers have been long studied, surveys and books are available on the topic [8, 21, 35].
-The first models were top-down and bottom-up tree transducers [2, 14], later extended to top-down transducers with regular lookahead in order to achieve closure under composition [15, 16, 20].
-Extended top-down tree transducers [31] (XTOP) were introduced in the context of program inversion and allow rules to read more than one node at a time, as long as such nodes are adjacent.
+Tree transducers have been long studied, surveys and books are available on the topic [7, 17, 30].
+The first models were top-down and bottom-up tree transducers [2, 10], later extended to top-down transducers with regular lookahead in order to achieve closure under composition [11, 12, 16].
+Extended top-down tree transducers [26] (XTOP) allow rules to read more than one node at a time, as long as such nodes are adjacent.
 When adding lookahead such a model is equivalent to top-down tree transducers with regular lookahead.
-More complex models, such as macro tree transducers [17], and streaming tree transducers [1] have been introduced to improve the expressiveness at the cost of higher complexity.
+More complex models, such as macro tree transducers [13], have been introduced to improve the expressiveness at the cost of higher complexity.
 Due to this reason we don't consider extending them in this paper.

 Symbolic transducers.
-Symbolic finite transducers (SFTs) over lists, together with a front-end language Bek, were originally introduced in [25] with a focus on security analysis of string sanitizers.
-The main SFT algorithms, in particular an algorithm for deciding equivalence of SFTs modulo a decidable background theory, are studied in [40].
-Variants of SFTs in which multiple input symbols can be read by a single transition are studied in [9] and in [5].
-Symbolic tree transducers are originally introduced in [39], where it is wrongly claimed that STTs are closed under composition by referring to a generalization of a proof of the classical case in [21] which is only stated for total deterministic finite tree transducers.
-In [22] this error is discovered and other properties of STTs are investigated.
-The main result of [39] is an algorithm for checking equivalence of single-valued linear STTs.
-For classical transducers, equivalence has been shown to be decidable for deterministic or finite-valued tree transducers [36], streaming tree transducers [1], and MSO tree transformations [18].
+Symbolic finite transducers (SFTs) over lists, together with a front-end language Bek, were originally introduced in [21] with a focus on security analysis of string sanitizers.
+The main SFT algorithms, in particular, an algorithm for deciding equivalence of SFTs modulo a decidable background theory is studied in [34].
+Variants of SFTs in which multiple input symbols can be read by a single transition are studied in [8] and in [5].
+Symbolic tree transducers are originally introduced in [33], where it is wrongly claimed that STTs are closed under composition by referring to a generalization of a proof of the classical case in [17] which is only stated for total deterministic finite tree transducers.
+In [18] this error is discovered and other properties of STTs are investigated.
+The main result of [33] is an algorithm for checking equivalence of single-valued linear STTs.
+For classical transducers, equivalence has been shown to be decidable for deterministic or finite-valued tree transducers [31], streaming tree transducers [1], and MSO tree transformations [14].
 We are currently investigating the problem of checking equivalence of single-valued STTRs.

 DSL for tree manipulation.
 Domain specific languages for tree transformation have been studied in several different contexts.
-VATA [30] is a tree automata library for analyzing tree languages over large alphabets.
-In VATA transitions are represented symbolically using BDDs, however the library does not support transducers and it is limited to nondeterministic automata over finite (although large) alphabets.
-TTT [34] and Tiburon [33], are transducers based languages used in natural language processing.
+TTT [29] and Tiburon [28], are transducers based languages used in natural language processing.
 TTT allows complex forms of pattern matching, but does not enable any form of analysis.
 Tiburon supports probabilistic transitions and several transducers algorithms.
 Both the languages are limited to finite input and output alphabets.
-ASF+SDF [7] is a term-rewriting language for manipulating parsing trees.
+ASF+SDF [6] is a term-rewriting language for manipulating parsing trees.
 ASF+SDF is simple and efficient, but does not support any analysis.
-In the context of XML processing numerous languages have been proposed for querying (XPath, XQuery [42]), stream processing (STX [3]), and manipulating (XSLT, XDuce [27]) XML trees.
+In the context of XML processing numerous languages have been proposed for querying (XPath [37], XQuery [36]), stream processing (STX [3]), and manipulating (XSLT [38], XDuce [23]) XML trees.
 While being very expressive, these languages support very limited forms of analysis.
 Emptiness has been shown decidable for restricted fragments of XPath [4].
-XDuce [27] allows to define basic XML transformations, and supports a tree automata based type-checking that is limited to finite alphabets.
-We plan to extend Fast to better handle XML processing and to identify a fragment of XPath expressible in FAST.
-However, to the best of our knowledge, FAST is the first language for
+XDuce [23] allows to define basic XML transformations, and supports a tree automata based type-checking that is limited to finite alphabets.
+We plan to extend FAST to better handle XML processing and to identify a fragment of XPath expressible in FAST.
+However, to the best of our knowledge, FAST is the first language for tree manipulations that supports infinite input and output alphabets while preserving decidable analysis.
+Table 1 summarizes the relations between FAST and the other domain-specific languages for tree transformations.